ppy/osu-wiki/news/2023-01-04-featured-artist-track-updates-winter-2023.md

 [![](https://assets.ppy.sh/artists/172/header.jpg)](https://osu.ppy.sh/beatmaps/artists/172)

 **II-L**'s songs dive into rhythmic territory that no other musicians dare to explore.
 With complexity like this, you'd never believe that **II-L**'s music could have vocals.
-In their osu!original for the recent osu!
+In their osu! original for the recent osu!
 World Cup, *THE EARTH* shows that it's... somehow possible!

 ### II-L feat. amelie xoxo - THE EARTH